rasbt/screenlamp/docs/sources/user_guide/pipeline-tutorial-1.md

 This tutorial explains how to use a pre-built screenlamp pipeline to perform an automated virtual screening on a small example dataset.

 In this particular screening pipeline, we are searching for mimics of a query molecule that contain a keto-group and sulfur atom in a specified distance to each other (13-20 angstroms) and have a high overall chemical and volumetric similarity towards the query.
 Then, we are selecting a subset of database molecules where the keto-group of the query molecule overlays with a keto-group in the database molecules, and where the sulfur atom in the query overlays with a sulfur atom in the database molecules.
 The overall virtual screening pipeline is summarized in the flowchart below.
-For more details on the individual screening steps, please see the [Tools Tutorial](./example_1), which walks you through these steps using the same database and approach.
+For more details on the individual screening steps, please see the [Toolkit Tutorial](./example_1), which walks you through these steps using the same database and approach.

 ![](../images/automated-pipeline-flowchart.jpg)